stas-sultanov/Azure-Templates/service-fabric-cluster/README.md

 This template allows to deploy a secure Service Fabric Cluster which is improved to host the Web applications.

-This template utilizes Application Gateway to provide HTTP traffic routing to the Web applications hosted on the cluster.
+This template utilizes Reverse Proxy for HTTP traffic routing to the Web applications hosted on the cluster.

-This template utilizes Service Fabric Reverse Proxy service to route HTTP traffic within the cluster.

-This template assumes that you already have certificates uploaded to your keyvault.
+This template provides secure access to the cluster via Azure Active Directory.

 ## Prerequisites

 ### Azure Key Vault